Check, pleats and sporty comfort from Stella McCartney in Paris

 The final look of the show, attended by racing driver Lewis Hamilton and tennis player Maria Sharapova, was a mix of short and floor-length dresses in yellow, orange and blue, opened up with tiny panels of see-through eyelet embroidery.

-Accessories included sandals with sports-shoe soles as well as aviator sunglasses with brightly colored frames.
+Accessories included sandals with sports-shoe soles as well as aviator sunglasses with brightly coloured frames.

 McCartney said the line was dedicated to inspiring women.